-- Ensure that under no circumstances will the land use and discharge activities associated

-with quarry activities result in groundwater quality exceeding the acceptable values in

-the Water Services (Drinking Water Standards for New Zealand) Regulations 2022 in

-downgradient water supply bores.

-- 22. The GCMP shall be in general accordance with the draft GCMP prepared by Pattle Delamore Partners dated March 2023 and shall address, as a minimum:

-- (a) Consent Compliance and Key Performance Indicators, to be consistent with these conditions of consent

-- (b) Clean fill materials
+- (a) Acceptable clean fill materials

-- (c) Proposed clean fill management system
+- (b) Proposed clean fill management system

-- (d) Groundwater level monitoring and excavation controls
+- (c) Groundwater level monitoring and excavation controls

-- (e) Response and mitigation to a spill
+- (d) Response and mitigation to a spill

+- (e) Groundwater quality monitoring

-- (f) Groundwater quality monitoring
+- (f) Results of background water quality monitoring required by condition 4648

-- (g) Water quality complaints
+- (g) Response to issues arising from groundwater quality monitoring

+- (h) Complaints

-- (h) Reporting requirements
+- (i) Reporting requirements

-- 23. The Landscape Mitigation Plan, Stage 1 River Terrace Restoration Plan, and Maintenance and Establishment Plan required by condition 15(f) shall be prepared in general accordance with the plans prepared by Canopy, dated November 2022.
+- 23. The Landscape Mitigation Plan, Stage 1 River Terrace Restoration Plan, and Maintenance and Establishment Plan required by condition 15(f)143(f) shall be prepared in general accordance with the draft plans prepared by Canopy, dated March July November 2022.
+The landscape Management Maintenance and Establishment Plan.
 These plans shall be prepared to ensure that the proposed landscape mitigation and restoration plantings successfully establish and shall include, as a minimum:

 - Species and grade of plantings.
 The Consent Holder will use eco-sourced native species only, except for the use of poplar and eucalyptus species used in shelter belt planting where required to provide fast-growing visual screening of the site.
 Where such exotic species are used, they shall be removed from the site within 2 years of the cessation of the quarrying activity.

 - Timing of plantings

 - Preparation

 - Setout and spacings.
 All plantings shall be set back at least 5m from the toe of stopbanks

 - Mulching

 - Pest management

 - Staking and plant guards.
 Cardboard plant guards shall be used.

+- Maintenance

-- Maintenance - Replacement plantings
+- Replacement plantings